cedlemo/OCaml-GObject-Introspection/README.md

              +----GIUnionInfo
        +----GITypeInfo

-It determines the need to cast structures.
+The hirearchy determines the need to cast structures.
 For example `GIArgInfo` need only to be casted to `GIBaseInfo`.

 GIFunctionInfo need to be casted to `GICallableInfo` and to `GIBaseInfo`.